vivCoding/vivCoding.github.io/pages/blog/2024-01-13_website-journey.md

 It's very likely I misunderstood something about the internal process.
 I spent a decent time studying it, even asking in Parcel's official Discord server.
 No luck.

-> I realize as I'm writing this that I could've probably just dynamically created `style` attributes rather than using classes.
+> I realize as I'm writing this that I could've probably solved this by just dynamically creating `style` attributes rather than classes.
 Maybe it would've worked, maybe not.
 I cope by saying there might've been other problems down the road if I don't switch to something else 🤪

 So, I still needed a way to figure out how to generate the static pages.
 Honestly, maybe I could've rolled my own little script to do this.
 But, I also heard of another library that could provide huge flexibility in the future.

-## Introducing Eleventy
+## Using Eleventy

 [Eleventy](https://www.11ty.dev/) is a static site generator that lets you use a wide range of templating engines to statically generate pages.
 Which is exactly what I needed.
 All I had to do was plug and play, and do a lil' tinkering.